mlava/shortcode-embeds/README.md

 This simple extension reads the content of your clipboard and then determines what kind of file you are trying to embed.

+**NEW:**
+- Now compatible with the new user-defined hotkeys function - see Hotkeys option in Roam Research Settings

 Trigger via the Command Palette using the command 'Paste Embed from clipboard'.
-Or, use the keyboard shortcut 'shift-alt-e'.
+Or, configure a keyboard shortcut in Settings > Hotkeys.

 It will automatically recognise: